circonus/product-docs/circonus3/getting-started/build-your-first-dashboard.md

 ![Real-time search, monitoring, and analysis](../img/dashboard-linux_perf_filters.png)

-Get ready to build a custom dashboard using either sample or your data.
+Get ready to build a custom dashboard using either Circonus samples or your data.

 - Discover and explore the data
 - Visualize the data